cmaureir/progra-alma/lectures/week5/lecture18.rst

-Since it's a built-in function, will be very useful for simple tasks, so `map` will be available any time.
+Since it's a built-in function, it will be very useful for simple tasks, so `map` will be available any time.

 For example, if we need to calculate the power of several